Discovery Communications profit beats estimates

+* Recon Technology reports fiscal 2017 second quarter and first six months financial results

-Discovery Communications Inc's (DISCA.O) quarterly profit beat market estimates on revenue growth at its international and domestic networks.
+July 31 Discovery Communications Inc's quarterly profit beat market estimates on revenue growth at its international and domestic networks.

 The company- whose cable networks include Discovery Channel, TLC and Animal Planet - forecast full-year revenue of between $4.55 billion and $4.65 billion.